kofnego-jw/vocmapping/README.md

 ## Extending the framework
 Basically, if you want to extend the searching framework, you will need to add new modules/packages:

-1. Implement the Authority interface
-The Authority interface lies in at.ac.uibk.igwee.metadata.vocabulary folder.
+1. Implement the Authority interface: The Authority interface lies in at.ac.uibk.igwee.metadata.vocabulary folder.

-    at.ac.uibk.igwee.metadata.vocabulary.Authority
+    at.ac.uibk.igwee.metadata.vocabulary.Authority.
 Using a singleton might help.

 2. Implement the Vocabulary interface.
 The Vocabulary interface lies in at.ac.uibk.igwee.metadata.vocabulary folder.

-    at.ac.uibk.igwee.metadata.vocabulary.Vocabulary
+    at.ac.uibk.igwee.metadata.vocabulary.Vocabulary.
 You can also extends the AbstractVocabulary class.

 3 Implement the QueryService interface.
 The QueryService interface defines several methods which are needed for the MetaQueryService.
 The interface is defined in

     at.ac.uibk.igwee.metadata.query.QueryService